weatheredwatcher/verse/README.md

 ===
 An open source Publishing System

+DEV Dependencies:

+1. Vagrant
+2. Virtual Box
+3. NodeJS
+4. Bower
+5. Grunt
+6. Less

+To install this application locally:

+    cd vagrant
+    vagrant up

+If you need to access the VM

+    vagrant ssh

+Make a mistake and need to startover?

+    vagrant destroy
+    vagrant up

 Oh Me!
 Oh Life!

 Oh me!
 O life! of the questions of these recurring,